integreat-io/integreat-transformers/README.md

 - `null` and `undefined` are untouched
 - All other types will return `undefined`

-To round numbers, set the `precision` operand to the number of decimals to round to.
+To round numbers, set the `precision` property to the number of decimals to round to.
 When `precision` is not set, the number will not be rounded.

 Note that JavaScript rounds towards +∞ for negative numbers where the decimal 5